World language

-In sociolinguistics, a world language (sometimes global language, rarely international language) is a language that is geographically widespread and makes it possible for members of different language communities to communicate.
-The term may also be used to refer to constructed international auxiliary languages such as Esperanto.
+A world language (sometimes called a global language or, rarely, an international language) is a language that is geographically widespread and makes it possible for members of different language communities to communicate.
+The term may also be used to refer to constructed international auxiliary languages.

-English is the foremost—and by some accounts the only—world language.
-Beyond that, there is no academic consensus about which languages qualify; Arabic, French, Russian, and Spanish are other possible world languages.
-Some authors consider Latin to have formerly been a world language.
+English is the foremost world language and, by some accounts, the only one.
+Other languages that can be considered world languages include Arabic, French, Russian, and Spanish, although there is no clear academic consensus on the subject.
+Some writers consider Latin to have formerly been a world language.

 Concept

-Various definitions of the term world language have been proposed; there is no general consensus about which one to use.
+Various definitions of the term world language have been proposed; there is no general consensus about which one is best.

-One definition proffered by Congolese linguist Salikoko Mufwene is "languages spoken as vernaculars or as lingua francas outside their homelands and by populations other than those ethnically or nationally associated with them".
+A definition proffered by Congolese linguist Salikoko Mufwene is "languages spoken as vernaculars or as lingua francas outside their homelands and by populations other than those ethnically or nationally associated with them".
 Linguist Mohamed Benrabah equates the term world language with what Dutch sociologist Abram de Swaan refers to as "supercentral languages" in his global language system.
 Spanish sociolinguist Clare Mar-Molinero proposes a series of tests that a language needs to pass, relating to demographics, attitudes towards the language, and political, legal, economic, scientific, technological, academic, educational, and cultural domains.

 German sociolinguist Ulrich Ammon says that what determines whether something is a world language is its "global function", which is to say its use for global communication, in particular between people who do not share it as a native language and with use as a lingua franca—i.e. in communication where it is not the native language of any of the participants—carrying the most weight.
 Ammon formulates a series of indicators of globality, i.e. factors useful for assessing the extent to which a given language can be considered a world language.
 Chief among these indicators is the number of non-native speakers.
 Another indicator is the number of native speakers, which although it is not in itself a criterion for globality, empirically correlates positively with it and may influence it indirectly by making the language more attractive.
 Other potential indicators are economic strength (measured as the native speakers' GDP), number of countries that use the language as an official language as well as those countries' geographical distribution, international business use, and prevalence in scientific publications.

-Examples
+The term world language is also sometimes used in a different sense to refer to constructed international auxiliary languages such as Esperanto.

+Possible examples

 Arabic

-Arabic has been described by Salikoko Mufwene as a world language—albeit a second-tier one after English and French due to limited use as a lingua franca—on the grounds that is a liturgical language amongst Muslim communities worldwide.
-Mohamed Benrabah criticizes this argument due to use of the language in rituals not necessarily translating into spoken proficiency outside of religious contexts, but nevertheless categorizes it as a world language on the grounds of it being a supercentral language in de Swaan's global language system.
+Arabic has been described by Salikoko Mufwene as a world language—albeit a second-tier one after English and French due to limited use as a lingua franca—on the grounds that it is a liturgical language amongst Muslim communities worldwide.
+Mohamed Benrabah criticizes this argument, writing that "Rote learning and reciting Koranic verses for daily prayers does not necessarily yield spoken proficiency", but nevertheless categorizes it as a world language on the grounds of it being a supercentral language in de Swaan's global language system.